-Is the M6 Toll Motorway free at night and at the weekend?
+Is the M6 Toll free at weekends and in the evening

 .

-With traffic levels returning to pre-pandemic levels in 2022, the M6 Toll road could help cut a significant chunk of time off your trip - but is the road free to use in the evening or at weekends?
+For many drivers travelling from north to south and vice-versa, the M6 Toll road could help cut a significant chunk of time off their trips - but is the road free to use in the evening or at weekends?

 Running from J3a south of Birmingham to Junction 11a to the north of the city, the toll road is designed to both cut journey times and ease congestion on the public motorway system around Birmingham.

-We look at how to use the paid section of motorway and if it will be free to use on Christmas Day 2022.
+Here motoring journalist and expert Pete Barden looks at how to use the paid section of motorway and if it will be free to use at weekends, evenings and bank holidays such as Christmas Day.

 Is the M6 Toll Road free to use at the weekend?

 No. The toll stretch of the motorway is not free to use at the weekend - either on Saturday or Sunday.
-However, there are discounted prices for doing so at the weekend - reduced at both peak and off-peak hours.
-See the table below for weekend pricing.
+The M6 Toll was previously cheaper to use at the weekend, but the prices were changed in October 23.

 Is the road free to use at night?